Now is the time to try new things.

-I was having some trouble contributing to a class outside my major in first term (where participation was 20% of my grade!), and I decided to approach my professor after class for some advice.
+I was having some trouble contributing to a class outside my major (where participation was 20% of my grade!), and I decided to approach my professor after class for some advice.
 He recommended some additional readings for me, and a supplementary assignment I could complete.
 He also reassured me that even if I didn't find my voice in class right away, he (and, I think, most profs) are just as interested in seeing growth over a term as anything else.

 I was met with a great deal of empathy and willingness to help—a welcome reminder that your instructors want you to succeed, and they'll be more likely than not to want to help in whatever way they can.

 Because of this conversation, and my prof's support throughout the term, I found myself less nervous about contributing in class discussions as the term progressed, and I ended the term with a high participation mark.

 Even nearing the end of my first degree, I still found it hard at times to find my voice in the classroom.
 But, when I did challenge myself to speak up and contribute, and I put the work into preparing for class discussions, I was able to see concrete results.

 So, take your time, challenge yourself a bit, and see where speaking up in class takes you.
 It may result in a perhaps small, but real change in your learning and your grades.

 Header photo credit: Justin Lee / UBC Brand & Marketing